mousepawmedia/devdocs/network/source/tools/irc.rst

 * If the debate is getting out of control, and you cannot escape it in the room, leave for a few minutes to cool down.
-Although a few would mislabel this as "rage-quitting," it is actually a mature way to handle exposive "no-win" situations.
+Although a few would mislabel this as "rage-quitting," it is actually a mature way to handle explosive "no-win" situations.
 Check the room every few minutes to see if the debate has ended, and then rejoin.
 If you have to use this tactic, *never* resume the debate!